Are you causing your partner’s headache?

 About the Author

-Cassie Richardson, health enews contributor, is regional coordinator on Advocate Aurora Health's Public Affairs team.
+Cassie Richardson, health enews contributor, is regional coordinator on the Public Affairs team for Advocate Health Care and Aurora Health Care.
 She has more than 10 years of experience in health care communications, marketing, media and public relations.
 Cassie is a fan of musical theater and movies.
 When she’s not spreading the word about health and wellness advancements, she enjoys writing fiction.